stacklio/stackl/docs/content/basic/installation.md

 ##### Agent

-The `stackl-agent` used by the Docker-compose file is a Docker agent, this means that the automation job will be executed within Docker.
+The `stackl-agent` used by the Docker Compose file is a Docker agent, this means that the automation job will be executed within Docker.
 The agent will log the incoming stack instance creation requests.

 Example: